Moghulistan: Moghulistan

 After the Han Chinese united and expelled the Mongols from China, establishing the Ming dynasty (1368–1644), Yuan Mongol refugees, principally of the Borjigin clan, migrated to the eastern Chagatai Khanate.
 Those Mongols allied with the nomadic Buddhist, Christian and Shamanist rebels of the Issyk Kul and Isi areas against the Chagatai Khan Tarmashirin in the 1330s upon his conversion to Islam.

 A Chagatayid restoration occurred in the 1380s, when the Dughlats enthroned the surviving Chagatayid heir Khizr Khoja, but the Dughlats retained an important position within the khanate; for the next forty years they installed several khans of their own choosing.
-After being restored to the throne by the Dughlats, Khizr Khoja married his sister to Timur, then personally led a holy war against "Khitay" (the Uyghurs in Turfan and Qocho), forcibly converting them to Islam and putting an end to the Uyghur polity.
+After being restored to the throne by the Dughlats, Khizr Khoja married his sister to Amir Timur, then personally led a holy war against "Khitay" (the Uyghurs in Turfan and Qocho), forcibly converting them to Islam and putting an end to the Uyghur polity.

 During the 15th century the Moghuls had to deal with several enemy incursions by the Oirats, Timurids and Uzbeks.

 Moghul rule in the region was restored by Uwais Khan (1418–1428), a devout Muslim who was frequently at war with the Oirats (Western Mongols) who roamed in the area east of Lake Balkash.
 He was usually defeated and even captured twice by the Oirat Esen Tayishi, but was able to secure his release both times.
 Uvais Khan was followed by Esen Buqa (1428–1462), who frequently raided the Timurid Empire to the west.

 Split of Moghulistan

 Late in his reign Esen Buqa was contested by his brother Yunus Khan (1462–1487), who had been raised to the khanship by the Timurids in an attempt to counter Esen Buqa.
 When Esen Buqa died in 1462, the Dughlat amirs were divided over whether they should follow his son Dost Muhammad, who was then seventeen or his brother Yunus Khan.
 After the death of Dost Muhammad in 1469, Yunus Khan reunited the khanate, defeated the Uzbeks and maintained good relations with the Kazakhs and Timurids, but the western Tarim Basin was lost to a revolt by the Dughlats.
 In 1484 he captured Tashkent from the Timurids.

 Yunus Khan (1462–1487) profited from the weakness of his neighbors and took Tashkent in 1482.
-Towards the end of Yunus' reign, his son Ahmad Alaq founded a breakaway eastern Khanate in greater Turfan.
+Towards the end of Yunus' reign, his son Ahmad Alaq founded a breakaway eastern Khanate in greater Turpan.

-During the fifteenth century the Moghul khans became increasingly Turkified.
+During the 15th century the Moghul khans became increasingly Turkified.
 Yunus Khan is even mentioned to have the looks of a Tajik instead of those of a Mongol.
 This Turkification may not have been as extensive amongst the general Moghul population, who were also slower to convert to Islam than the khan and top amirs (although by the mid-fifteenth century the Moghuls were considered to be largely Muslim).
 The khans also adopted the Islamic sharia in favor of the Mongol Yassa.